Welcome to QAV Club!

-2. If you’re looking for the checklist, there are two main versions.
-Both can be found in our Dropbox folder.
+2. If you’re looking for the checklist, there are currently three main versions.
+All can be found in our Dropbox folder.
 You can find a link to that below, too.

 If you’re new, you should probably start with the “CR” version.
 It’s a simplified version of the checklist, designed for manual data entry.
 You can get the data from Stock Doctor or the source of your choice.
 It’s a good way to get familiar with the array of data we use, especially if you work your way through the Bible while you’re using it.

 The TK version of the checklist is far more complex.
 It’s designed to be used in conjunction with Stock Doctor’s filters.
 You have to setup and run a SD filter, then download the result into this checklist.
 It’s a LOT faster and allows us to process the entire ASX in about an hour – but I recommend you don’t try this until you’re pretty comfortable with how QAV works.